+Washington, Oct, 13.-The extent of the fleet of small craft which the dragand navy gradually have accumulated in the far east is shown by reports to work progressing at the Cavite yards.
+These show four steamers, Eleano Meriveles, Taalens and Mendora, three gun-boats, the Albay, Callamenes and Garoqui, and two armored tugs, the Ortolora and Rapido, now undergoing repairs.
+Some of these boats were captured by the army and turned over to the navy, and all of them are said to be well adapted for service in the shallow waters along the coast.
+The monitor Monadnock, is also undergoing repairs at the Cavite station.
+Remer Leaves Chinese Waters.

 Washington, Oct.
-13.-The extent of the fleet of smull cruft which the eredy and mayy gradually have accumulated in the far east is shown by reports to work progressing at the Cavite yards.
-Meriveles, Taalens and Mendora, three gun-boats, the Albay, Callamenes and Garoqui, and two armored tugs, the Ortolora and Rapido, now undergoing repairs.
-Some of these boats were captured by the army and turned over to the navy, and all of them are said to be well adapted for service in the shallow waters along the coast monitor Monadnock, is also undergoing repairs at the Cavite station.

-Remey Leaves Chinese Waters.

-Washington, Oct.
-13.-Admiral Remehas cabled the navy department of hi departure from Chinese waters.
-H goes on his flagship, the Brooklyn, from Taku to Cite Foc, thence to Nagasaki, It is the understandir at the navy department that he will next go to Cavite.
-This move will take the head-quarters of the Asiatic station back to Manila, leaving the squadron in China waters without an admiral in command mine to have Admiral Kempff return
+13.-Admiral Remey has cabled the navy department of departure from Chinese waters, goes on his flagship, the Brooklyn, from Taku to Cite Foo, thence to Nagasaki.
+It is the understanding at the navy department that he will next go to Cavite.
+This move will take the head-quarters of the Asiatic station back to Manila, leaving the squadron in China waters without an admiral in command unless Admiral Dewey should mine to have Admiral Kempff return such determination.
+Admiral Remey